-- 2 cups cooked long grain brown rice cold
+- 2 ½ cups cooked brown rice cold

 For the pineapple fried rice

-- In a small bowl, combine the tamari and sweet soy sauce with a fork until blended.
+- In a small bowl, combine tamari, sesame oil, and sriracha with a fork until blended.
 Set aside for later use.

-- Add the remaining ½ teaspoon of coconut oil to the pan in a corner of the pan and sauté the garlic in that small area for 30 seconds, until the garlic is fragrant.
+- Push the vegetables to the side of the skillet, and add the remaining ½ teaspoon of canola oil to the empty area.
+Add minced garlic and sauté for 30 seconds, until the garlic is fragrant.

 For the eggy tofu

-- Once all sides are brown, add black salt to the tofu and toss, so that it salts all sides.
-Start with ¼ teaspoon and add more to taste.
+- Add black salt to the tofu and toss, so that it salts all sides.
+Start with ⅛ teaspoon and add more to taste.
 (If you like a very eggy fried rice, feel free to add a sprinkling of black salt to the fried rice itself just before serving.)

 Content, recipe, and photos updated February 21, 2021.
 Originally posted March 12, 2014.